dunderhay/Secret-Santa-for-Hackers/Gnomify/readme.md

 pio run -t erase
 ```

-On next boot the wizard will reopen the `Gnomify-Setup` portal.
+You'll need to flash the device with the firmware again.

 ---